 - Unsecured creditors: An unsecured creditor (such as a funeral home seeking payment for unpaid funeral expenses) may choose to file a claim against the decedent’s estate in order to recover compensation for unpaid bills and invoices.
 Unsecured creditors are generally paid last, after any claim by Medicaid and/or secured creditors are satisfied.

 Creditors must adhere to the timelines set by law in presenting their claims.
 An administrator or executor may have a defense to a creditor’s claim that is untimely filed.

 Seek Help in Managing the Claims of Creditors

-Kryszak & Associates is available to assist administrators and executors of estates in Ohio handle the claims of creditors filed against their estates so as to best protect the assets of the estate.
+Kryszak Law Firm is available to assist administrators and executors of estates in Ohio handle the claims of creditors filed against their estates so as to best protect the assets of the estate.
 Our office is intimately familiar with the laws concerning the filing of various kinds of claims against an estate, and we will work with you to help ensure that no unlawful or untimely claims are paid.
-Kryszak & Associates’s Sheffield Village office can be reached at 440-934-5330.
+Kryszak Law Firm’s Sheffield Village office can be reached at 440-934-5330.
 Contact us today to discuss your case with us right away.